 requirements and expectations

-Christ Community desires to select TEDS students with “integrity of heart and skillful hands” (Psalm 78:70-72) to participate in this program.
+Christ Community desires to select seminary students with “integrity of heart and skillful hands” (Psalm 78:70-72) to participate in this program.
 Applications will be accepted for students in the fall prior to their final year.
 Applicants must demonstrate a commitment to following Christ, ministry leadership ability, a heart for serving the local church, and academic excellence.
-Those selected for the Residency receive a full-tuition scholarship for their final year at TEDS and commit to moving to the Kansas City area upon completion of their degree, where they will serve at Christ Community as a Resident for two years.
+Those selected for the Residency receive a full-tuition scholarship for their final year at seminary and commit to moving to the Kansas City area upon completion of their degree, where they will serve at Christ Community as a Resident for two years.

 Are you interested?
 Here are the next steps.